mtlynch/mtlynch-hugo/content/retrospectives/2019/12/index.md

 ---
 title: I'm Probably Procrastinating
-excerpt: I need to spend more time talking to customers.
+description: I need to spend more time talking to customers.
 date: '2019-12-05'
 ---